What New VR Audiences Want

 - 3 research partnerships with established venues; Watershed, HOME and Warwick Arts Centre

 “Virtual reality is an alien concept to most of the public – 77% of the population have never experienced it.
 Of course for the sector to grow, this has to change.
 But how?
-For three years my team and our university partners have been dedicated to finding ways that creative virtual reality can both fit into and improve real people’s lives.
+For four years my team and our university partners have been dedicated to finding ways that creative virtual reality can both fit into and improve real people’s lives.
 We’re excited to launch this seminar series at a time when the nascent industry needs audience insight more than ever.”

 — Catherine Allen, Limina’s CEO